ldamasceno38/zte_certificate_generator/README.md

 # Anti-Infringement Certificate Generator

-A Python script that generates RSA-encrypted certificates for hardware validation using MAC addresses and board types.
+A Python script that generates RSA-encrypted Certificate ID 2561 for hardware validation using MAC addresses and board types.

 ## Requirements